bcarlborg/learning-riscv-assembly-on-qemu/MAC-OS-SETUP.md

 # install homebrew (skip this if brew is already installed on your system)
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-# installing the riscv compiler toolchain gives us the cross platform builds of the gnu tools
+# installing the RISC-V compiler toolchain gives us the cross platform builds of the gnu tools
 # we need in order to build code for a riscv64 system.
 Specifically the executables
 # riscv64-unknown-elf-as and riscv64-unknown-elf-ld
 brew tap riscv/riscv
 $ brew install riscv-tools

 # you may also need to add the following line to your `~/bashrc` or `~/.zshrc` file depending on how the
-# riscv compiler toolchain installs to make sure your shell can find those executables
+# RISC-V compiler toolchain installs to make sure your shell can find those executables
 PATH=$PATH:/usr/local/opt/riscv-gnu-toolchain/bin

 # install qemu, this will give us the qemu executables we need to run our riscv64 code